Coresight-Group/vigil-ai/README.md

 # CoreSightGroup

-Project files and data storage.
+Project files and data storage for embedding vector DB and DB Query Retrieval.